28Goo/The-Imitation-Store/README.md

 # The Imitation Store

-An E-Commerce Cart React Application created with the use ofFakeStore API
+An E-Commerce Cart React Application created with the use of FakeStore API

 ## Features